 What we are doing

-- building new retaining walls on the Northland side in front of the two existing retaining (or wing) walls that are on either side of the tunnel entrance.
-These reinforcing structures will be about half a metre thick and the same height as the existing walls but not as long.
+- building new retaining walls on the Northland side in front of the two existing retaining (or wing) walls that are on either side of the tunnel entrance

-- constructing a new reinforced concrete beam behind the top of both tunnel entrances.
-You won't be able to see these horizontal beams but they will help secure the portal to the underlying rock.
+- constructing a new reinforced concrete beam behind the top of both tunnel entrances which will help secure the portal to the underlying rock

 - enlarging the two existing vertical buttresses on the Karori side and securing them to the hill with long steel rods called rock anchors